 Keep the owner informed daily

 As dog owners, nothing calms us down more than receiving a nice photo of our dog when we have left them with a dog sitter.
 To know that our dog is sleeping calmly on the sofa or having a great time walking or playing is a great comfort.
 We want our clients to feel the same when leaving their dog with a Gudog dog sitter.
-Soon you will be able to keep in touch with your client through our mobile app!
-Until then, you can use all the methods you have available (whatsapp, email, SMS etc).
+Use all the methods you have available (whatsapp, email, text message etc).

 Invite the dog owner to visit your house